GordonRamsay-689/Multi-Query/README.md

     search -help
 ```

-To query one or more clients, enter your query enclosed in double qoutes
+To query one or more clients, enter your query enclosed in double quotes
 followed by one or more client aliases:
 ```
     search "query" gflash